wlsdzyzl/flemme/ReadME.md

 python setup.py install
 ```
 ### Usage
 Creating a deep learning model with Flemme is quite straightforward; you don't need to write any code.
 All things can be down through a `yaml` config file.
-An example of create a segmentation model with UNet encoder uisng ResConvBlock looks like:
+An example of constructing a segmentation model with UNet encoder uisng ResConvBlock looks like:
 ```yaml
 model:
   ### architecture